 - Data Mapping.
 We mapped Atera’s data collection practices and determined Atera is a data processor and we have prepared a Data Processing Agreement to be signed by our customers who are subject to the GDPR and need to sign a DPA with us.

 - Data Subject Rights.
 Although we are not data controllers when providing our product, we are working to make it easier for our customers to comply with requests related to data subject rights (for example, with the right to be forgotten).
-Customers and their users may approach us with such requests at: firstname.lastname@example.org.
+Customers and their users may approach us with such requests at: email@example.com.
 We have also adopted an internal company policy regarding data subject rights under the GDPR.
-We are implementing industry acceptable security measures to protect the data that we process for our customer, such as encryption techniques and 2-factor authentication.
+We are implementing industry-acceptable security measures to protect the data that we process for our customers, such as encryption techniques and 2-factor authentication.

 - Data breaches.
 We have developed and implemented a protocol for dealing with data breaches.